-PGCert/PGDip/MSc Environmental Health
+- PGCert/PGDip/MSc Environmental Health

-MSc Environmental Health Studies
+- MSc Environmental Health Studies.

-The syllabus will include:
+The course syllabus will typically include:

-- An introduction to the concepts of environment, health and sustainable development and how they relate to one another;
+- An introduction to the concepts of environment, health and sustainable development and how they relate to one another

-- Development and implementation of pollution management policies and strategies by local government, central government and international agencies; National, European and international perspectives on pollution incidents and management;
+- Development and implementation of pollution management policies and strategies by local government, central government and international agencies; National, European and international perspectives on pollution incidents and management

-- Roles and functions of the various agencies involved in environmental protection and how they interact and collaborate;
+- Roles and functions of the various agencies involved in environmental protection and how they interact and collaborate

-- Environmental protection by the development and use of strategic policies such as land use planning, transport, recycling and re-use of materials;
+- Environmental protection by the development and use of strategic policies such as land use planning, transport, recycling and re-use of materials

-- Environmental quality guidelines, standards and objectives for air, water and land;
+- Environmental quality guidelines, standards and objectives for air, water and land

-- The treatment of water and sewage and implications for the health and safety of water supplies and surface waters including bathing water;
+- The treatment of water and sewage and implications for the health and safety of water supplies and surface waters including bathing water

 - Environmental and health impact assessment.
-Integrated pollution prevention and control and the best practical environmental option;
+Integrated pollution prevention and control and the best practical environmental option

-- The origin and nature of the law of nuisance and the use of statutory nuisance as a remedy in environmental health practice;
+- The origin and nature of the law of nuisance and the use of statutory nuisance as a remedy in environmental health practice

-- Noise monitoring and abatement methods; the use of national and international standards and guidelines in assessing the impact of noise;
+- Noise monitoring and abatement methods; the use of national and international standards and guidelines in assessing the impact of noise

-- Air quality theory and management; challenges to improving air quality;
+- Air quality theory and management; challenges to improving air quality

-- Environmental radiation associated with high-voltage power transmission, telephony and natural emissions such as radon.
+- Environmental radiation associated with high-voltage power transmission, telephony and natural emissions such as radon

 - Procedures for the determination and management of contaminated land.